The Constitution of the Saybrook College Council

 D. Restrictions – Because only the members of the Executive Board will have voting rights at the first meeting of any academic year, no new business may be voted on by the Council at this meeting.
 This includes, but is not limited to: new SCC policy, changes to the Constitution, changes to the Membership Point total of any member of the Council, or changes to the structure of Standing and Special Committees of the Council.
-Simple motions such as the motion to adjourn may be voted upon by the Council at this meeting.
+Simple motions may be voted upon by the Council at this meeting.

 Article VI: Standing and Special Committees

 A. Standing Committees - All standing committees shall be voluntarily joined by members of the SCC.
 The following shall be standing committees of the SCC:

 - Student Activities (SAC) - This committee shall be responsible for planning student activities for the members of Saybrook College.